-K3 CO1 Applying theoretical skill sets in lab oriented experiments ↑ CO2 Analyzing the importance of project work while collecting necessary data CO3 Evaluating variations between theories and experiments.
-CO4 Apply the principles and concepts in their research components ↓ K5 CO5 Executing standard operating procedures and interpretation of appropriate results.
+K3 CO1 Applying theoretical skill sets in lab oriented experiments ↑ Analyzing the importance of project work while collecting necessa data CO3 Evaluating variations between theories and experiments. ↓ CO4 Apply principles and concepts in research components K5 CO5 Executing standard operating procedures and interpretation of COS appropriate results.

 Group project work will be allotted to a group of students under the supervision and guidance of the Faculty members during VI Semester.
 Project works will be given based on the various fields of specialization of the supervisors under whom the students are allotted.
 They are allotted based on the lot system.
 The fields of specialization are Systematic Botany, Microbiology and Plant Pathology, Medicobotany, Ecology and Conservation Biology.
-The students shall do their projects under their supervisors and submit their dissertation at the end of VI Semester.
+The students shall do their projects under their supervisor and submit their dissertation at the end of VI Semester.
 Both the Internal and External Examiners shall jointly evaluate the project report submitted by the students and marks will be awarded on the basis as mentioned below.

-Guidelines to the Distribution of Marks:
+Guidelines for the Distribution of Marks: